thehui87/Learning-Godot/class_font.md

 #### <a name="draw">draw</a>
   * void  **`draw`**  **(** [RID](class_rid) canvas_item, [Vector2](class_vector2) pos, [String](class_string) string, [Color](class_color) modulate=Color(1,1,1,1), [int](class_int) clip_w=-1  **)** const

 Draw "string" into a canvas item using the font at a given "pos" position, with "modulate" color, and optionally clipping the width. "pos" specifies te baseline, not the top.
-To draw from the top, //ascent// must be added to the Y axis.
+To draw from the top, _ascent_ must be added to the Y axis.

 #### <a name="draw_char">draw_char</a>
   * [real](class_real)  **`draw_char`**  **(** [RID](class_rid) canvas_item, [Vector2](class_vector2) pos, [int](class_int) char, [int](class_int) next=-1, [Color](class_color) modulate=Color(1,1,1,1)  **)** const

 Draw character "char" into a canvas item using the font at a given "pos" position, with "modulate" color, and optionally kerning if "next" is apassed. clipping the width. "pos" specifies te baseline, not the top.
-To draw from the top, //ascent// must be added to the Y axis.
+To draw from the top, _ascent_ must be added to the Y axis.
 The width used by the character is returned, making this function useful for drawing strings character by character.